darrpama/DO5_SimpleDocker-2/README.md

 - All screenshots must be cropped so that only the relevant part of the screen is shown.
 - It’s allowed to have several task points shown in one screenshot, but they must all be described in the caption.
 - Source files for running the web server from the third task should be uploaded to the repository, in the src/server folder.
-- Docker images from the fourth and fifth tasks should be uploaded to the repository, in the src folder.
+- Dockerfiles from the fourth and fifth tasks should be uploaded to the repository, in the src folder.
 - *docker-compose.yml* from the sixth task should be uploaded to the repository, in the src folder.
 - Be prepared to demonstrate your work if necessary.